-The Peace and Security Funders Group has a Fellowship opening for the summer of 2018.
-This is a 10-week, part-time, paid position, and we aim to hire a candidate with a demonstrated commitment to diversity, equity, and inclusion.
-To apply for the position listed below, you must be eligible to work in the U.S. Please send your resume and a short cover letter (no longer than one page) by email to Catherine Thompson at email@example.com.
-Applications must be received by March 2, 2018.
+The Peace and Security Funders Group has an undergraduate Fellowship opening for the summer of 2019.
+This is a 10-week, part-time, paid position.
+We aim to hire an undergraduate student or early-career candidate with a demonstrated commitment to diversity, equity, and inclusion, and a keen interest in peace, national/international security, and/or philanthropy.
+To apply for the position listed below, you must be eligible to work in the United States.
+Please do NOT send your resume and cover letter, but rather, complete this form with your information.

-The purpose of this fellowship is to provide professional development and increase the opportunity for underrepresented communities in peace and security philanthropy, ultimately increasing diversity in the peace, security, and philanthropic sectors.
+Fellows can expect to gain an understanding of what it means to work in philanthropy and the various paths into this sector, the skills it takes to thrive in this career, and the various opportunities available around issues of peace, security, and human rights.
+The purpose of this fellowship is to provide professional development and increase the opportunity for underrepresented communities in peace and security philanthropy, ultimately increasing diversity and inclusion in the peace, security, and philanthropy sectors.

-The Fellow will engage in a structured curriculum, which will provide weekly professional development sessions on topics of their choosing, as well as eduction on the philanthropic sector and peace and security issues.
-For more information on the curriculum, click here.
+The Fellow will engage in a structured curriculum, which will provide weekly professional development sessions, as well as education on the philanthropic sector and peace and security issues.
+For more information on the curriculum, visit here.
 The Fellow will also have the opportunity to complete resume-building “portfolio” pieces of their choice and attend meetings around D.C. on relevant issue areas.
 They will also support the work of PSFG with a variety of ongoing projects.

 Title: PSFG Fellow

 Travel stipend (i.e., one round-trip bus, train, or plane ticket to Washington, D.C. for those who qualify or commuting compensation for 10 weeks for local candidates)

 $1,000 housing stipend to be paid in two installments